-How does it work?
+How do they work?

-A wifi adapter that connects to the meters and your portable in-house display.
+A wifi adapter that connects to the meters and your portable in-house display

 An easy to read in-home display that allows you to check your reading from wherever you wish in your house.